Logo of Big Brother Mouse, publishing books in Laos

 Noy, an art student in Vientiane, is one of our artists.
 We'll start with the simplest part of the question.
 Laos has many talented artists.
 We've held two art contests at the Children's Cultural Center in Luang Prabang.
 The winner of each contest has now illustrated several books for us.
 In our office, we're building a small library of art books, which our staff uses to get new ideas and improve their techniques.
 Visiting artists also sometimes offer suggestions.
 Nearly all of our illustrated books contain art by a Laotian.
 (The exceptions are a few books we've reprinted from elsewhere.)

-* We've adapted and translated some works in the public domain, such as Dr. Dolittle, Sherlock Holmes, and The Wizard of Oz.
+* We've adapted and translated some works in the public domain, such as Dr. Dolittle, Sherlock Holmes, Pinocchio, and The Wizard of Oz.
+We worked with the Anne Frank Foundation to publish a Lao edition of Anne Frank's Diary of a Young Girl

 In short, we're getting books from many sources.
 This helps us achieve our goal of showing the full spectrum of what books can be.
-It also provides Laotions who want to become writers with many sources and types of inspiration.
+It also provides Laotians who want to become writers with many sources and types of inspiration.

 Where did the name "Big Brother Mouse" come from?